Giorgi Dvali

 Georgi (Gia) Dvali (Georgian: გიორგი (გია) დვალი; born 30 May 1964) is a Georgian theoretical physicist.
 He is a professor of theoretical physics at the Ludwig Maximilian University of Munich, a director at the Max Planck Institute for Physics in Munich, and holds a Silver Professorship Chair at the New York University.
 His research interests include String theory, Extra dimensions, Quantum gravity, and the Early universe.

 Dvali is considered to be one of the world's leading experts in the field of particle physics.
 Among his many contributions stand his pioneering works on Large extra dimensions and the DGP model of modified gravity.

-In 2008, Dvali was awarded the Alexander von Humboldt Professorship.

 Early life and education

 Dvali was born on 30 May 1964 in Tbilisi, Georgia.
-He completed his secondary education at the 55th secondary school of Tbilisi and went on to pursue his undergraduate studies at Tbilisi State University's Faculty of Physics.
-In 1985, he successfully defended his diploma work under the guidance of Professor Zurab Berezhiani.
+He completed his secondary education at the 55th secondary school of Tbilisi and went on to pursue his undergraduate studies at Tbilisi State University's Faculty of Physics where he successfully defended his diploma work in 1985.
 From 1985 to 1992, Dvali worked at the Elephter Andronikashvili Institute of Physics, earning his Ph.D. in particle physics and cosmology in 1992.
 He then held postdoctoral positions at the International Center for Theoretical Physics (ICTP) in Trieste, Italy from 1992 to 1993 and at the University of Pisa from 1993 to 1995 under the guidance of Riccardo Barbieri.

 Research and career

 Dvali is best known for the ADD model, which he proposed together with Nima Arkani-Hamed and Savas Dimopoulos in 1998.
 It is a scenario inspired by string theory to explain the relative weakness of gravity to other forces, in which the Standard Model fields are confined to a (3+1)-dimensional membrane but gravity can also propagate in additional transverse spatial dimensions that are compact but may be as large as one-tenth of a millimeter.
 In this framework quantum gravity, string theory, and black holes may be experimentally investigated at the Large Hadron Collider.

 Dvali's work also includes the large-distance modification of gravity and its application to the cosmological constant problem.
 With Gregory Gabadadze and Massimo Porrati he co-pioneered and advanced this direction by proposing a generally covariant model of infrared modification of gravity (the so-called DGP model), and studying many novel and subtle features of this class of models.

-Giorgi Dvali was invited to the 25th Solvay Conference in Brussels as one of the world's most eminent physicists to participate in the discussion of "The Theory of the Quantum World".
+Giorgi Dvali was invited to the 25th Solvay Conference in Brussels to participate in the discussion of "The Theory of the Quantum World".
 Dvali is actively engaged in teaching activities.
 During 1997–1998, he was a professor at ICTP.
 Currently, he is a professor of theoretical physics at New York University (Center for Cosmology and Particle Physics) and the Ludwig Maximilian University of Munich, as well as the director of the Max Planck Institute for Physics (Munich) and a scientist-collaborator at the CERN Center for Atomic Research in Geneva.
 He is also a distinguished professor of the Free University of Tbilisi.